aadles/C23-PS457/README.md

 # Cloud Computing Path
-Created a RESTful API using the Express framework and NodeJS to handle food menu data.
+Created a RESTful API using the Express framework and NodeJS to handle food menu data and users data.
 The API is deployed using Cloud Functions, while Firebase's Firestore and Storage services are utilized for the database functionality.

 ## List Destination